Juan Downey

-Juan Downey (May 11, 1940 – June 9, 1993) was a Chilean artist who was a pioneer in the fields of video art and interactive art.
+Juan Downey Alvarado (May 11, 1940 – June 9, 1993) was a Chilean artist who was a pioneer in the fields of video art and interactive art.

 Early life and education

-Downey was born in Santiago, Chile.
-His father, David Downey V., was a distinguished architect in Chile, and following in his father's footsteps, Juan Downey studied to complete a Bachelor of Architecture in 1964 from the Pontificia Universidad Católica of Chile.
+Downey was born Juan Downey Alvarado in 11 May 1940, in Santiago, Chile.
+His father, David Downey V., was a distinguished architect in Chile, and following in his father's footsteps, Juan Downey studied to complete a Bachelor of Architecture in 1964 from the Pontifical Catholic University of Chile.
 In 1961, to further his studies and develop his artistic practice, Downey traveled to Europe.
 He spent a few months in Barcelona and Madrid, followed by Paris, where he lived for three years studying printmaking at Stanley William Hayter's legendary Atelier 17.
 During that time, he befriended artists Eugenio Téllez, Roberto Matta, Julio Le Parc, and Takis.

 In 1965, Downey traveled to Washington, D.C., at the invitation of the Organization of American States to present a solo show of his work.
 It was there that Downey would meet his future wife, Marilys Belt.
 Downey stayed in Washington for a couple of years before moving with his family to New York in 1969.

 Downey was an associate professor of art at the Pratt Institute in New York from 1970 until 1993.
 He died in New York on June 9, 1993, as a result of cancer.